Trina Radke: Health issues

 While still in high school, Radke contracted mononucleosis.
 Despite this, she continued to compete in swim meets even at the highest level.
 In 1991, she learned that she had chronic fatigue syndrome, which forced her to sit out the 1992 Olympic trials.
 Soon, her condition got so bad, that she found herself bedridden and had to use handicapped parking spaces when driving.
 In 1993, she retired from competitive swimming due to her ongoing bout with CFIDS.
 After 12 years of battling the disease, she finally felt well enough to attempt a comeback in Olympic swimming.
 She participated in the 2004 Olympic trials, thus enabling her to re-enter the world rankings after more than a decade of retirement.

 In 2012, Radke authored and released a book on her life story and struggles with CFIDS, entitled Be Your Best Without the Stress.

 Survivor

+Heroes vs. Healers vs. Hustlers

 On August 30, 2017, it was announced that Radke was one of 18 competitors on Survivor: Heroes v.
 Healers v.
 Hustlers, the 35th season of the US version of Survivor.
-She was part of the Levu (Heroes) tribe and was the first person voted out of the game.
+She was part of the Levu (Heroes) tribe.
+Radke became the first person voted out of Season 35, due to her being the oldest person on that season, according to the editing done by CBS.